kmartin26/linkguard/readme.md

 LinkGuard is an online free tool to easily protect your links from bots with the powerful Google reCAPTCHA !

-LinkGuard is accessible online here : https://linkguard.net
+LinkGuard is accessible online here : https://linkguard.fr

 ## Maintainers

-LinkGuard is actually maintained only by [@kmartin](https://twitter.com/_ValpeX)
+LinkGuard is actually maintained by [@kmartin](https://twitter.com/_ValpeX)

-If you ready to help to improve this tool, just tweet him!
+If you ready to help to improve this tool, just ask!

 ## Security Vulnerabilities